-Client's Response:

-This MCIS Board is aware of accounting function procedures that MCIS staff and Lake County staff follow in their accounting of MCIS financial matters.
+Client Response: The MCIS Board is aware of accounting function procedures that MCIS staff and Lake County staff follow in their accounting of MCIS financial matters.
 MCIS will continue to emphasize the need for the management of the Board to segregate accounting functions whenever possible and to closely supervise those areas where proper segregation of duties cannot be achieved.